 What do you do with those moments of downtime that pop up throughout the day?
 You know, those moments when you’re sitting in traffic, standing in line, waiting to be picked up, waiting for your coffee to brew.
 I’ll tell you exactly what I do, I pick up my phone.
 I do it almost reflexively.
 After all, there’s ALWAYS something new on Facebook, Instagram, Twitter, ESPN.com, or your favorite news site to check out.
 When I’m feeling indulgent I’ll check Facebook.
 When I’m feeling more sophisticated I’ll check the news.
 But whatever the content, the reflex is always the same.

 Whenever I’m bored, even for a moment, I have something to fill my mind with.
 If I’m driving it's the radio.
 If it’s on a free night it’s Hulu or Netflix.
 If it’s at my desk it’s the LA Times website.
 It hit me like a ton of bricks the other day, I have lost the ability to be bored.
 I don’t need it any more.
 I have everything in my capacity to never have to be bored again.

 The problem is twofold.
-1. Great blessing can come from being bored.
-2. When I fill my mind reflexively with all these other things, I am consequently not filling my mind with biblical truth.
+First, great blessing can come from being bored.
+Second, when I fill my mind reflexively with all these other things, I am consequently not filling my mind with biblical truth.
 Let’s look at these one at a time.